Eleven1310/Video-Stream/README.md

 # Video-Stream
+Welcome to Video-Stream.
 Video-Stream is a video-streaming application similar to Youtube.

+This project is created using Java SpringBoot for backend and Angular JS for frontend